Rick Nold Volleyball Camps

 Experience: 2nd Season

-Paige Wetzel kicks off her first season as the Director of Operations with the Auburn volleyball program in 2016.
+Paige Wetzel enters her second season as the Director of Operations with the Auburn volleyball program after joining the team in 2016.

 Wetzel came to the Plains following a year at Auburn University at Montgomery.
 During the 2015 season, Wetzel laid the foundations of the brand new program that is set to kick off it’s inaugural season in 2017.